particle-iot/docs/src/content/hardware/b-series-som/som-first-board.md

 Each output is controlled by a voltage divider (two resistors), has an inductor (4.7 uH), and an output capacitor (22 uF).
 There's also a 22 uF input capacitor.

+Voltage regulators are currently affected by supply chain issues.
+There's quite a bit of flexibility to choose a different regulator, but make sure it provides sufficient power, particularly on the 3V7 line (3.7 to 4.2V at 2A).

 ### M.2 Connector